 Some people only know two kinds of fonts: those with feet and those without.
 Yet, today is a nearly uncountable amount of typefaces available.
 Many of them were designed for special purposes.
 Some fonts work better in print, some better on computers, and lately many were designed — often derivates of existing fonts — to work best on mobile media and other gadgets which were not even known two decades ago.
-A vast number of fonts was created for decorative use, some are just experimental. — Our designs belong into the last two categories; Artamo is a unique special purpose font.
+A vast number of fonts was created for decorative use, some are just experimental. — Our designs belong into the last two categories except for Artamo, which is a unique special purpose font.

 A text font family.

 A one or two colored display font.

 Visual design systems are based on deep research, many tests and complex planning.
 This goes beyond creating a logotype or business card — it involves a vast amount of different items, from stationery, reports, catalogs, technical information, price-tags, signage, vehicles, to office or shop interiors, and exhibition booths.
 All elements should clearly demonstrate their visual connection to show that they all are part of the same enterprise.
 Structured design systems serve as guidelines to direct the design and production of all visual means of communication.
 Such concepts define colors and formats, fonts and sizes, logos, and much more.

 In 1986 we developed the new design system for Drifte Wohnform, a large furniture dealer in Moers, Germany.
 The new design was first introduced 1987 together with the opening of the completely remodeled building.

 The new logo uses elements resembling the shape of furniture, specifically of a table and sofa (their main merchandise) and formed the letter D in an eye-catching manner.

 Letterheads and forms, short info, business card, sales contract, packing list, address label etc.